pgattic/dotfiles/README.md

 Acts as a mini "Home" directory, and automates installing my preset settings for various tools.

+The setup scripts were written with Arch Linux in mind, but they have been verified on Fedora, Ubuntu, and Android (with Termux).

 ## Setup

 In a Linux terminal: